-Specific line item re equirements IAS 1:54 Specific line items required in the statement of financial position.
-BDO Comment IAS 1:57 states that IAS 1 does not prescribe the order or format in which an entity presents items, and that paragraph 54 simply lists items warrant separate presentation.
+5 p 4-11-211-21-21 IAS 1:54 Specific line items required in the statement of financial position.
+BDO Comment IAS 1:57 states that IAS 1 does not prescribe the order or format in which an entity presents items, and that paragraph 54 simply lists items that warrant separate presentation.
 Therefore, other formats and layouts may be appropriate in under certain circumstances.